Embotics/Scenarios/Installing Ansible Playbooks/readme.md

-# Installing Ansible Playbooks
+# Running Ansible Playbooks

-This scenario enables you to use Embotics vCommander to install an Ansible playbook on a target system using the ansible-playbook command.
+This scenario enables you to use Embotics vCommander to run an Ansible playbook on a target system using the ansible-playbook command.

 ## Changelog